deep-learning-mit/staging/_posts/2023-12-12-overparameterization.md

 ### Limitations
 A major limitation of this current work is that I evaluated overparameterized neural networks only through the lens of kernels/GPs.
 It would be interesting to try to understand the successes of neural networks through other metrics, such as evaluating test risk as width increases.
 Furthemore, it would also be interesting to characterize what happens when depth, rather than just width, increases.
 Another interesting next step would be expanding this analysis to understanding overparameterization of other architectures, such as CNNs and transformers, and their connections to kernel regression and Gaussian Processes.

 Understanding neural networks through the lens of the NTK and Gaussian processes deepens our appreciation of the foundational principles in machine learning.
-It unifies two seemingly disparate areas: the powerful yet often opaque world of deep learning, the straightforward approach of kernel regression, and the rigorous, probabilistic framework of Gaussian processes.
+It unifies three seemingly disparate areas: the powerful yet often opaque world of deep learning, the straightforward approach of kernel regression, and the rigorous, probabilistic framework of Gaussian processes.
 This confluence not only enriches our theoretical understanding but also paves the way for novel methodologies and insights in the practical application of machine learning algorithms.